rkgofiitk/academic-issues.github.io/Topics/ethical_computing.md

 unstable due to the business models of big tech companies.

 Vardi's article further narrates the story of Uber centered around its founder, Tarvis Kalanick.
-In 2023, Kalanick was lauded as a person who made affordable services available to a large user base.
+In 2023, Kalanick was lauded for making affordable services available to a large user base.
 According to a report from a popular magazine, "...
 Travis Kalanick had built an enormous, enthusiastic user base by subsidizing rides with the company's vast reservoir of VC funding.
 Under Kalanick, Uber skirted regulations, shrugged off safety issues, and presided over a workplace rife with sexual harassment."
-A whistleblower exposed Kalanick's misdeeds, who leaked over
+A whistleblower exposed kalanick's misdeeds, who leaked over
 124,000 company files to the Guardian.

 Both Cambridge Analytica and Uber's stories about unethical computing were driven by profit motivation.
 Is profit motivation against public good?
-Moshe's article quotes [Adam Smith](https://en.wikipedia.org/wiki/Adam_Smith), a Scottish philosopher and economist of 18th century who pioneered thinking in political economy and said that "They are led by an invisible hand ...and thus without intending it, without knowing it, advance the interest of the society."
+Moshe's article quotes [Adam Smith](https://en.wikipedia.org/wiki/Adam_Smith), a Scottish philosopher and economist of the 18th century who pioneered thinking in political economy and said that "They are led by an invisible hand ...and thus without intending it, without knowing it, advance the interest of the society."
 Vardi opines that Adam Smith's "free market always serves public good" theory has no theoretical basis.
 He said, "Climate crisis has demonstrated the failure of the free market."
 Similarly, big tobacco companies are not working for the public good.